How do I make my application more secure? Where do I get security requirements from? Why do I need security requirements?

 Security requirements describe what is expected of a system and how it should function.
-Security requirements define what assurance criteria should be built into the system in order to provide the right level of protection for the kinds of data and functionality that the system provides.
+Security requirements define what assurance criteria should be built into the system to provide the right level of protection for the kinds of data and functionality the system provides.

 Where do you find security requirements, how do you get them, and where do they come from?

 OWASP has a document called the Application Security Verification Standard (ASVS) that provides close to 300 controls related to security.